matt793/Vector-Memory-/README.md

 # Vector Memory

-Vector Memory is a terminal-based AI assistant that uses Google's Gemini for conversational intelligence and Pinecone for persistent, quarriable long-term memory.
+Vector Memory is a terminal-based AI assistant that uses Google's Gemini for conversational intelligence and Pinecone for persistent, queryable long-term memory.

 ## Features